vtex-developers/vtex-boilerplate/README.md

 ### Exemple

-As we can see the structure of our `src` we have many file entries both JavaScript and Sass.
+As we can see the structure of our `src` we have many file entries both Javascript and Sass.

 ```sh
 ├── src